CHCAA-EDUX/scientific-computing-01/CURRICULUM.md

 #### Content of the class:
 1) Object Oriented Design (OOD) and UML diagrams
- - How can be structure our programming?
+ - How to structure our programming.

 2) Object Oriented Programming (OOP)
 -  Implementation of our desings